 I have a confession.

 For a long time, I thought in-person workshops were superior to remote workshops.
 I would lobby to visit a client at their office and hope to be on a project team with local co-workers.
+Then 2020 made remote the only option, and, like a lot of people, I had to adapt.

 Remote workshops come with their own set of challenges (challenges I wasn’t comfortable with yet), namely: How do you host a workshop when your team is miles apart?